brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Visual Patterns

 ^ When you start focussing on visual patterns in your code, you'll discover that you're already using some.
-This is one of the most important reasons there's a style guide provided by the FIG: PSR-2.
+This is one of the most important reasons there's a style guide provided by the FIG: PSR-2 (PSR-12 is coming).

-^ But there probably also are some places still in your code where you don't activily look for them.
+^ But there probably also are some places still in your code where you don't activily look for patterns.
 And those are the places which take the longest time to search for specific things.
 So try to think about that the next time you're coding.

 ^ Try to recognise places in your code that could be better structured, making it easier to scan for patterns in them.
 And also talk about this with your team to make it consistent.